Hazeldebacker/LSA_proteomics_files/README.md

 - Final_Machine_learning: To what extent can clinical and proteomic biomarkers predict the likelihood that a COVID-19 patient will progress to a critical disease state?

 ## Requirements
 To run the notebooks, use jupyterlab (version 4.2.5, accessed via Anaconda Navigator).
-The required packages are stated at the beginning of each notebook.
+The required packages are stated at the beginning of each notebook or are placed before you run the code in a certain cell.